epheien/outline-treesitter-provider.nvim/README.md

 # An outline.nvim external provider for treesitter

-Port treesitter of [symbols.nvim](https://github.com/oskarrrrrrr/symbols.nvim) and [aerial.nvim](https://github.com/stevearc/aerial.nvim) to [outline.nvim](https://github.com/hedyhli/outline.nvim).
+Port treesitter support of [symbols.nvim](https://github.com/oskarrrrrrr/symbols.nvim) and [aerial.nvim](https://github.com/stevearc/aerial.nvim) to [outline.nvim](https://github.com/hedyhli/outline.nvim).

 A Lazy.nvim example to use this provider.